 A polygamous family had some things in common with other families and other things were different.
 There was not always a clear distinction as to who parented who.
 In Isaac’s case, Sophia took the major role of parenting William.
 I have an original photo of Sophia and her family.
-Isaac is included in this picture.
-However children had relationships with both parents.
-While Martha was tending baby Junius, Sophia helped with her next youngest child Silas.
-“Little Silas is calling me to come to bed so goodnight and God Bless you.”
-(Wardle, Sophia, letter August 6, 1879) Sophia finished her letter the next morning.
+William is included in this picture.
+Children however had relationships with both parents.
+In a letter Sophia wrote to Isaac while he was on his mission, we get a glimpse of their family life.
+While Martha was tending baby Junius, Sophia helped with her next youngest child Silas, “Little Silas is calling me to come to bed so goodnight and God Bless you.”
+(Wardle, Sophia, letter August 6, 1879)

-Loneliness could be a byproduct of a polygamous family, whether the husband or one of the wives; "especially when the husband was at another home."
-(Embry 130) "While plural wives experienced loneliness when their husbands were gone. . .the wives worked closely together in common interests." (ibid p 133) In Isaac's family, the common interests were the garden and the orchard.
+Loneliness could be a byproduct of a polygamous family, whether for the husband or one of the wives; "especially when the husband was at another home."
+(Embry 130) "While plural wives experienced loneliness when their husbands were gone….the wives worked closely together in common interests." (ibid p 133) In Isaac's family, the common interests were the garden and the orchard.
 These would have been the responsibility of the wives while Isaac tended sheep.
-"Religious commitment was the major incentive for the wives to work together closely." (ibid p 139-140)
+"Religious commitment was a major incentive for the wives to work together closely." (ibid p 139-140)

 Being involved in a polygamous relationship required personal growth.
-"Living in polygamy and overcoming natural jealousies and selfishness took considerable effort."
-(Embry p 128) One sister, Mary Jane Jones, would later say:
+"Living in polygamy and overcoming natural jealousies and selfishness took considerable effort." (ibid p 128) One sister, Mary Jane Jones, would say:

 Children sometimes referred to their mothers through polygamy as aunts, and sometimes as mother.
-(See Embry p 164) It is certain that Sophia took the mothering role for William after he married Isaac.
-By viewing family pictures, some in the primary family group, but others with siblings across groups, gives an indication that the sons of equal age were very close.
-(I have a portrait of William with Charles and Joseph from three different wives)
+(See Embry p 164) Although Sophia took the mothering role for William after she married Isaac, William had positive relationships with both Sophia’s and Martha’s cildren.
+William is in several family pictures, some in the primary family group, but others with siblings across groups.
+This gives an indication that the sons of equal age were very close.
+(I have a portrait of William with Charles and Joseph from three different wives.)

 Although any given set of human relationships is complex, the relationship of plural wives, though sometimes strained, was surprisingly rewarding in many cases.
 Motivated to accept polygamy as a religious practice, plural wives tried hard to treat each other with respect and love. ...There were jealousies, but the women learned to overcome, deal with, or suppress them, and still love each other.
 Relationships changed, especially with childbirth and sickness, and brought the women closer together. (ibid p 149)

 The general population of the United States abhorred polygamy.
 "The reactions from outside the Church to Pratt's announcement and subsequent statements about polygamy were immediate and negative.
-In 1854 the Republican party termed polygamy and slaver the 'twin relics of barbarism'" (Embry p 8)
+In 1854 the Republican Party termed polygamy and slavery the 'twin relics of barbarism'" (ibid p 8)

 Polygamy became a source of contention between the Mormon Church and those the Mormons considered “gentiles:”